 - Describe how lean production is used in the manufacturing environment to reduce costs and inventory size

-- Work as a team member to develop a design and manufacturing process for a hypothetical mechanical product.
+- Collaborate with a team to develop a design and manufacturing process for a hypothetical mechanical product.

-- Conduct a market review for a hypothetical mechanical product.
+- Develop a market review for a hypothetical mechanical product.

 - Develop a design for a mechanical product.